Manhunt widens for suspects in Illinois policeman's death

 Gliniewicz was found wounded on Tuesday morning after reporting that he was pursuing three suspects on foot.
 He later died.

-Officials described the three suspects as two white men and a black man.

-Gliniewicz, a father of four boys and a decorated officer, was known around the village as "G.I.
+A father of four boys and a decorated officer, Gliniewicz was known around the village as "G.I.
 Joe" and was dedicated to Fox Lake and his fellow officers, Mayor Donny Schmit said.

+Hundreds of mourners packed a lake side park for a vigil for the slain officer on Wednesday evening, where his widow, Melodie Gliniewicz, described him as "my best friend, my world, my hero, the love of my life for the last 26 and a half years."

+"He was my rock as much as I was his rock.
+Every night he came home to me.
+He was the most wonderful, caring and loving father to our boys," she said.

+CNN reported that Gliniewicz was weeks from retiring.
+Reuters has not confirmed the report.

+Fox Lake area schools were closed on Wednesday due to police activity.
+Classes are set to resume on Thursday.

-(Reporting by Suzannah Gonzales; Additional reporting by Brendan O'Brien; Editing by Bill Trott and Eric Walsh)
+(Reporting by Suzannah Gonzales; Additional reporting by Brendan O'Brien; Editing by Bill Trott, Eric Walsh and Ken Wills)